What To Do When Panic Attacks Happen In Public

 Panic disorder, according to the Anxiety and Depression Association of America, “is diagnosed in people who experience spontaneous seemingly out-of-the-blue panic attacks and are very preoccupied with the fear of a recurring attack.”

 If you have panic disorder, you may sometimes feel like panic attacks are out of your control.
-The fear of panic attacks can make you feel like you need to be intentional about what situations you put yourself in to avoid triggering a panic attack.
+The fear of panic attacks can make you feel like you need to be intentional about everything you do or where you go to avoid triggering a panic attack.
+People may avoid certain situations, such as public places or public transportation to try to prevent future panic attacks.
 This fear can impact a person’s decision to go out in public to work, socialize, run errands, or participate in beloved activities.

 What causes panic disorder?

 The cause of panic attacks is unknown.
 Major stressors can play a key role in developing a panic disorder and subsequent panic attacks.
 Various events can put you at greater risk for panic disorder.
+Symptoms of other mental health conditions such as anxiety disorders or obsessive-compulsive disorder may also be comorbid with panic disorder.
 These could be traumatic events or built-up trauma.
 Also, a family history related to panic attacks can increase the likelihood of developing a panic disorder.

 We do know that more women than men experience panic disorder, though it can occur in everyone.
 Additionally, people who have panic disorder are more likely to experience depression, misuse drugs or alcohol, and attempt to die by suicide.*

 Panic disorder should not be taken lightly.
-If you or a loved one has been diagnosed with panic disorder, getting help from an expert can be critical to maintaining a good quality of life.
+If you or a loved one has been diagnosed with panic disorder, getting professional help from an expert who can provide treatment may be valuable to maintaining a good quality of life.
 If left untreated, a person living with panic disorder may experience significant physical and mental health challenges.

-What to do when panic attacks happen in public
+What to do when you have a panic attack in public

 Panic attacks often happen suddenly.
 They can happen without a trigger or in response to a small trigger.
 This means that panic attacks can happen in public places frequently.
 Someone with panic disorder could experience a panic attack during work meetings, in class, on dates, and even when spending time with family.
-Learning to cope with panic attacks can be crucial.
+These five tips may help you learn to spot warning signs, potential triggers, and how to soothe yourself if you experience a panic attack.

 Get comfortable with your surroundings